Branislav Ivković: SPS split and Socialist People's Party leader (2002–2004)

 Ivković did not return to active political life after this time.
 Following Milošević's death in 2006, it was reported that he was the only former SPS "dissident" whose return to the party would not be welcomed.

-Since 2006
+After 2006

 Ivković joined the Serbian Progressive Party (SNS) in 2012.
 He was named to the supervisory board of Energoprojekt in 2013 and was appointed to a new term in 2017.

 In a January 2018 court decision, he was acquitted of charges of having illegally allocated state apartments in 2000.

 Ivković said in a May 2022 interview that Serbian prime minister Zoran Đinđić had assisted Milošević's defence at the ICTY beginning in the summer of 2002 and was planning a massive shakeup in the Serbian government prior to his assassination in March 2003.
 Concerning his own political history, Ivković said that his departure from the SPS had been orchestrated by Mirjana Marković.
 He added that he had faced several criminal charges related to his time in cabinet and had been acquitted in all proceedings.

 Ivković died on 20 November 2025, at the age of 73.